 The Departmental checklist

-- Provide a separate cost centre for recharging the flight levy by Estates Finance via the Oxford University Flight Levy form (if no cost centre is provided, the departments’ default cost centre will be used).
+- If preferred, nominate a separate cost centre for recharging flight levies.
+If no cost centre is provided the departments’ default cost centre will be used.

 What is the methodology for calculating carbon emissions of flights?